Learn how to find an original and economical way to add privacy to French doors. It will save you lots of money for a beautiful look!

 - Spray adhesive

-- Thin plastic shower curtain lining (This is the one I used)
+- Thin plastic shower curtain lining (mine was dark blue)

 - Cutting mat